 Format of the consent terms.
 When consent is the legal basis of the data processing, the consent terms must be drafted in clear and plain language and be presented in a manner clearly distinguishable from other matters especially where such consent terms are part of wider terms and conditions.

 The scope of consent.
 Consent should cover all processing activities carried out for the same purpose or purposes.
-When the processing has multiple purposes, consent should be given for all of them. (update January 18) However, the GDPR also provides that separate consent should be obtained for different processing operations (see recital 43).
-It is not clear what the difference is between a data processing purpose and operation but the WP29 has stated in his guideline on consent (december 2017) that consent should be obtained for each purpose.
+When the processing has multiple purposes, consent should be given for all of them.
+However, the GDPR also provides that separate consent should be obtained for different processing operations (see recital 43).
+It is not clear what the difference is between a data processing purpose and operation but the European Data Protection Board has stated in its guideline on consent (December 2017) that separate consent should be obtained for each purpose respectively.